Home > Facade > Living Wall: Creating Greenery Over A Façade

 Living Wall: Creating Greenery Over A Façade

 Creating greenery over a façade or green facade is a task that requires certain elements of engineering, architecture, horticulture and irrigation.
-Selecting the right vertical garden system is a crucial step in the installation of a green façade, and is undertaken by a team of experts after considering a number of factors like load bearing capacity, climatic conditions, etc. Engineers design the structure taking into account the dead load of the vertical gardening system and the wind load on it with reference to local climatic data.
+Selecting the right vertical garden system is a crucial step in the installation of a green façade, and is undertaken by a team of experts after considering a number of factors like load-bearing capacity, climatic conditions, etc. Engineers design the structure taking into account the dead load of the vertical gardening system and the wind load on it with reference to local climatic data.

 Architects design the space for the vegetation, select plants that satisfy horticultural limitations and design access routes for maintenance purposes.
 Horticulture specialists suggest plant palettes after considering the climate, microclimate, direction of vegetation and seasonal variations.

-A planting plan for a vertical garden is developed after taking into account plant sustainability, growth pattern, exposure to environmental forces, maintenance requirements as well as a plant’s ornamental value.
+A planting plan for a vertical garden is developed after taking into account plant sustainability, growth pattern, exposure to environmental forces, maintenance requirements as well and a plant’s ornamental value.
 Working with plants requires perfecting the system of hydrology, which mainly includes irrigation and drainage.
-Vertical vegetation demands a carefully designed, automated watering system that is either time-based or is interactive wherein different sensors, valves and pumps communicate with each other and perform necessary actions.
+Vertical vegetation demands a carefully designed, automated watering system that is either time-based or interactive wherein different sensors, valves and pumps communicate with each other and perform necessary actions.

 Controlling water pressure is also a key component within vertical garden irrigation systems.
-Optimal performance of vegetated façades depends greatly on sincere as well as scientific maintenance service.
+The optimal performance of vegetated façades depends greatly on sincere as well as scientific maintenance service.
 The maintenance team has to work proactively as the impression of the building decor depends largely on the status of vegetation over the façade.

 The main difference between vertical garden systems and growing vertical greenery is that the plants are rooted and grown over the vertical surface itself and not in planters at the bottom of the surface or as climbers on mechanical structures.
 In order to grow these plants, a variety of systems can be implemented namely, panel, box, pot, tray, fabric, trellis and suspended (hanging green wall) system.
-Each of these has a unique set of requirements and produce unique results.
+Each of these has a unique set of requirements and produces unique results.
 Some of these give good vegetation cover on one side while some provide greenery on both sides.
-They are either mounted on the vertical surface or on some kind of structure or are hanging and are installed on wire ropes.
+They are either mounted on a vertical surface or on some kind of structure or are hanging and are installed on wire ropes.

 Some of them are modular systems, while others are not and a few can be uninstalled and reinstalled multiple times.
 The materials used also vary, but mainly include plastic, metal and fabric.
 A few of these systems perform seasonally as the planting cavities are not designed for permanent use.

 There are a few challenges to consider in the execution and maintenance of vertical gardens.
-These gardens are challenged by gravity and thus, the majority of the times the planting is required to be lightweight and shallow.
+These gardens are challenged by gravity and thus, the majority of the time the planting is required to be lightweight and shallow.
 Additionally, seasonal variations along with the height and scale of the garden greatly influence the intensity and duration of light each plant receives.

 A simple way to counteract these challenges is to introduce modern technologies like artificial lights, mechanical anchors, water reservoirs, thermal insulating media, etc.

 Sustainability in terms of design, materials and construction is also an important factor to consider when discussing vegetated façades in India.
-A well designed and carefully built vertical garden system has a number of requisites.
-Firstly, the module should be strong and long lasting with an elaborate irrigation system embedded within the module as well as the system.
+A well-designed and carefully built vertical garden system has a number of requisites.
+Firstly, the module should be strong and long-lasting with an elaborate irrigation system embedded within the module as well as the system.
 An automated irrigation system, one that relies on time and sensors, is necessary as it reduces water wastage and maintenance costs and risks.
 Secondly, the growth medium should support the growth of white roots at the beginning and in the long run.

 The longevity of the growth medium is also important to avoid replenishments.
 For this purpose, young biomass is avoided and the use of clay or soil as it can threaten the drainage system in the long run.

-Additionally, the growth medium recipe should sustain and protect the plant root-zone from high temperatures.
+Additionally, the growth medium recipe should sustain and protect the plant root zone from high temperatures.
 Thirdly, the system should be designed to withstand high wind pressures, positive and negative wind loads, vibrations and shocks and changing climatic conditions.
 The ratio of green area coverage to surface exposure to environmental forces should be optimum.
 Lastly, the success of vertical greenery depends upon the right plants, hence expertise in the matter is a must.

 Plants should be selected after considering plant sustenance and performance with respect to climatic zone, light intensity, humidity, temperature, air-conditioned environments, wind velocity, salt spray, pollution and other factors.
 The growth and anchorage of roots are extremely important for the vertical garden to be a success and hence should be monitored carefully after plant selection.